The evolution of low-mass central galaxies in the vicinity of massive structures and its impact on the two-halo conformity: Data

 \subsection{IllustrisTNG}

 The IllustrisTNG project (\citealt{Naiman_2018}; \citealt{Nelson_2018}; \citealt{Marinacci_2018}; \citealt{Pillepich_2018}; \citealt{Springel_2018}; \citealt{Nelson_2019}) is a set of cosmological magnetohydrodynamic simulations, TNG50, TNG100, and TNG300, presented in three different volumes (and resolutions), corresponding to 51.7, 110.7, and 302.6 Mpc of box length, respectively.
 These simulations solve the equations of gravity and magnetohydrodynamics using the moving-mesh code Arepo (\citealt{Springel_2010}).
-The model includes the contribution of a wide range of physical processes such as radiative cooling, star formation, supernova and AGN feedback, and chemical enrichment, which drive galaxy formation and evolution.
-It is thus possible to trace the evolution of the gaseous, stellar, and dark matter components, whose results in the literature have been shown to be in good agreement with observations (\citealt{Nelson_2018}; \citealt{Springel_2018}; \citealt{Xu_2019}).
+The model includes the contribution of a wide range of physical processes, such as radiative cooling, star formation, supernova and AGN feedback, and chemical enrichment, which drive galaxy formation and evolution.
+Thus, it is possible to trace the evolution of the gaseous, stellar, and dark matter (DM) components, with results that have been shown to align with observations in the literature (\citealt{Nelson_2018}; \citealt{Springel_2018}; \citealt{Xu_2019}).